 defines Abrasaks (a.k.a.
 Abrasax, Abraxas) as the name of the leader of the

-lowest class of angels which created the world and humanity.
+lowest class of angels who created the world and humanity.

-The Institute's High Priestess, Dominique Kindersman, says that she does not know
+The Institute's High Priestess, Dominique Kindersman, said that she did not know

 Dutroux.
 They are apparently a Satanic group which performs unusual rites